 Many people with psychosocial disability reported that they had more than one long-term health condition.
 These conditions may contribute to or coexist with their disability.
 In 2015, the most common long-term health conditions among all people with psychosocial disability were anxiety related disorders (which included phobic and anxiety disorders, nervous tension and stress) and depression—39.5 per cent and 37.6 per cent, respectively.

 Other long-term health conditions commonly reported amongst people with psychosocial disability included arthritis (27.4 per cent), back problems (24.5 per cent), and hypertension (22.2 per cent), in part reflecting the older age structures in this population.
 One in six people (15.4 per cent) with psychosocial disability had dementia (including Alzheimer’s disease).

 Autism is a developmental disorder which affects how a person communicates and relates to other people.
 It is a lifelong condition and can be characterised by difficulty in social communication; difficulty in social interaction; and restricted or repetitive behaviours and interests (SDAC, 2018).

 As a lifelong condition the impact and experiences of people diagnosed with ASD vary greatly.
 ASD is often characterised by difficulties in communication and social interaction and restricted or repetitive behaviours and interests.

-Comparison between the 2012 and 2015 Survey of Disability Ageing and Carers (SDAC) indicates that reports of autism have increased by 42.1 per cent.
-The increase in reports may reflect changes in diagnostic criteria implemented in 2013 and changes to the how information is collected in the SDAC survey.
+Comparison between the 2015 and 2018 Survey of Disability Ageing and Carers (SDAC) indicates that reports of autism have increased by 25.1 per cent.

 Indigenous People Reporting a Disability